elaraproject/elara-hub/content/_index.md

 When adding new files, make sure to add internal links to that new file to at least one other markdown file.
 This ensures navigability!
 Internal links follow the format `[[File name]](@/path-to-file.md)`, with the extra bracket differentiating them from web links.

 Important to note: do not run a production build with `zola build`, always use `zola serve` when editing/viewing files locally for live preview.
 The production build appends the GitHub pages base url, meaning it does not work offline anymore.
+In addition, make sure your editor is configured to use spaces, not tabs, when editing code blocks!
+Otherwise they render oddly.

 The site is easiest to edit with a code editor that has a command palette-style fuzzy-matching filepicker or [fzf](https://github.com/junegunn/fzf) support.